Track Records: 1966–1969

 Hendrix' first single "Hey Joe" was intended for release by Track, but since the label was not yet fully in operation it was first released in the United Kingdom on Polydor in December 1966.
 His second single "Purple Haze", released on 17 March 1967, was the first Track Records single and Are You Experienced was the first LP.
 These and other Hendrix recordings released by Track were licensed to Reprise Records in the United States.
 The first Who single on Track was "Pictures of Lily" released in April 1967.
 The same year Track also issued the Who singles "The Last Time" and "I Can See for Miles" and the LP The Who Sell Out.
 The Who stayed with Decca Records in the United States until 1972, when Decca was folded into its parent company MCA Records.

 By late 1967, Track faced a lawsuit from Ed Chalpin and his company PPX Enterprises, based in New York City.
 Chalpin had signed Hendrix to a three-year exclusive recording contract in October 1965.
 Chalpin viewed the 1966 Hendrix agreement with Track as a violation of his PPX contract and was later able to claim a large monetary settlement.
 Track quickly fell into financial trouble.
 Hendrix released Axis: Bold as Love in the United Kingdom in December 1967.
 The album appeared in the United States in January 1968 on Reprise.

 British folk-rock band Fairport Convention issued their first single "If I Had a Ribbon Bow, on Track, on 23 February 1968, having recorded it at Sound Techniques, London, the previous August.

-The Crazy World of Arthur Brown had a 1968 UK #1 hit with "Fire" which was co-produced by the Who's Pete Townshend and Kit Lambert.
+The Crazy World of Arthur Brown had a 1968 UK No. 1 hit with "Fire" which was co-produced by the Who's Pete Townshend and Kit Lambert.
 US versions of Arthur Brown's recordings were distributed by Atlantic Records; initial pressings of these records were branded with the Track Records imprint, and later ones with Atlantic's but retaining the same catalog numbers.
 "Fire" reached #2 on the US Billboard Hot 100 singles chart.
 Brown has claimed that he was never properly compensated by Track.
 Also in late 1968, Track released Jimi Hendrix's double album Electric Ladyland, one of his most successful recordings.
 Initial UK copies of the album featured a picture of 19 nude women which was not authorized by Hendrix.